0330 822 0505

 Can a mortgage be refused due to flood risk?

-Yes, it’s possible but it’s not a certainty.
-The reality is that some properties are located in areas susceptible to flooding.
+Yes, it’s possible, but it’s not a certainty.
+Some properties are located in areas susceptible to flooding.

 So, there are lenders who will provide mortgages in these at-risk zones.

-Speaking with a broker who specialises in flood risk zones and knows the complete ins-and-outs of these areas will give you the best chance of securing a mortgage.
+Speaking with a broker who specialises in flood risk zones and knows the ins and outs of these areas will give you the best chance of securing a mortgage.

 Even if you’ve been previously declined, they can still help find the right deal for your situation.